-Collateral pursuant to one of the custodial arrangements described in (M) above?
+(i) Would any of your responses to Questions 1 through 9 and 12-21 above with respect to Collateral held pursuant the custodial arrangement described in assumption (M) above be different than the responses to such questions that you provided in Part 1 as a result of the holding of the Collateral pursuant to one of the arrangements described in (M) above?
 If so, please comment specifically on any such changes.
 As noted in assumption (M) above, you may assume that the securities documents and other agreements referred to in assumption (M) are enforceable in accordance with their terms under applicable law (which may be different than the law of your jurisdiction).

-In respect of the Collateral that is not Korean Collateral, any of our responses to Questions 1 through 9 and 12-21 above with respect to the Collateral held in a central securities depository as described in assumption (M) above would not be different than the responses to such questions that we provided in Part 1 of our memorandum as a result of the holding of the Collateral pursuant to one of the custodial arrangements described in (M) above.
+In respect of the Collateral that is not Korean Collateral, any of our responses to Questions 1 through 9 and 12-21 above with respect to the Collateral held in a central securities depository as described in assumption (M) above would not be different from the responses to such questions that we provided in Part 1 of our memorandum as a result of the holding of the Collateral pursuant to one of the custodial arrangements described in (M) above.

 In respect of Korean Collateral, the arrangements under assumption (M) would not be legally feasible.
-As discussed in footnote 24, KSD which is the sole central securities depository in Korea cannot hold the Korean securities in the KSD's name for the account of a third party.
+KSD, which is the sole central securities depository in Korea, cannot hold the Korean securities in the KSD's name for the account of a third party.